Browse CIA Jobs

 - Juris Doctor (JD) degree from an ABA-accredited law school

-- Minimum of three (3) years of relevant experience within the US Government or in private practice
+- Minimum of three (3) years of relevant experience within the US Government, in private practice, or as in-house counsel

 - Strong client-counseling skills